tinfoilsombrero/network-songification/README.md

-consists of three parts: mappings.config, netmidi.py and [placeholder]
+consists of three parts: mappings.config, netmidi.py and sniff.py

 mappings.config is used to specify which ports+protocols should be mapped to which midi instruments.
 Standard MIDI allows for 16 different voices, exceeding this has will depend on your specific MIDI setup.
 The format is [TCP|UDP|ICMP] [Port #] [Channel # 1-16] [MIDI Program for this channel] eg. TCP 80 1 3